• Nothing Found

 Booking your Cusco Taxi with Welcome Pickups

-With Cusco taxi drivers often speaking very little to no English, the absence of taximeters or official tariffs and the several illegal taxis driving around the city, it can be quite stressful taking a local taxi in Cusco.
+The absence of taximeters or official tariffs, on top of the presence of illegal taxis driving around the city, can make taking a local taxi in Cusco quite stressful.
+Not to mention the language barrier.
 However, if you book with a trusted company such as Welcome Pickups, all these issues vanish.
-We guarantee a 5-star service every time thanks to our competitive fixed rate fares, English- speaking drivers, guaranteed on-time pickups and 24/7 customer service line.
+We guarantee a 5-star service every time thanks to our competitive fixed rate fares, English-speaking drivers, guaranteed on-time pickups, and 24/7 customer service line.

 Cusco Taxi Tips

-2. Lots of hotels are located on pedestrian streets, so your driver may not be able to take you to the door of your hotel in the city.
+3. Many hotels are located on narrow, cobblestone pedestrian streets, so your driver may not be able to take you right to the door of your hotel.

-4. Some drivers may try to charge you per passenger, However, the standard number of passengers allowed in a Cusco taxi is 4.
+4. Some drivers may try to charge you per passenger.
+However, the number of passengers allowed in a Cusco taxi is four and the price should be for the entire vehicle.

 Wheelchair-Accessible Taxi in Cusco

 Unfortunately, the standard taxis in Cusco aren’t equipped for wheelchair users.
-If you’re looking for transfer options around the city that have a built-in hydraulic lift or ramp available for wheelchair-users in the group and individuals with reduced mobility, you will need to book with a private, specialist company before arriving in Cusco.
+If you’re looking for transfer options around the city that have a built-in hydraulic lift or ramp available for wheelchair users and individuals with reduced mobility, you will need to book with a private, specialist company before arriving in Cusco.

 Frequently asked questions